forderud/BatterySimulator/README.md

 ![image](https://github.com/forderud/BatterySimulator/assets/2671400/80707d03-8ffc-4209-bfff-8bfaa1c4181c)

 ## Alternative approach
-It's also possible to make an Arduino board emulate a HID-compliant UPS battery.
-This leverages the in-built `hidbatt` Windows driver, so you avoid the need for installing custom drivers.
+It's also possible to make an Arduino board emulate a UPS battery.
+This leverages the in-built Windows `hidbatt` driver, so there's no need for installing additional drivers.
 The [HIDPowerDevice](https://github.com/abratchik/HIDPowerDevice) project provides sample code for this.

 Limitation: You might need to disable drivers for any physical batteries to make the [Arduino "battery" charge show up correctly]((https://github.com/abratchik/HIDPowerDevice/issues/11)).